-This course is Face-to-face.
-There is a regular, scheduled, 3-hour weekly class.
-Students are expected to complete the reflection and readings activities through Moodle (YukonU's online learning management system).
+This course is Blended Synchronous.
+There is a regular, scheduled, 2-hour weekly in-person class and one hour of weekly, online self-paced reflections.
+Students are expected to complete the reflection and reading activities through Moodle (Yukon U's online learning management system).

 Email and frequent internet access are an important part of this course.
-The instructor will communicate through email and YukonU's Learning Management System (Moodle).
+The instructor will communicate through email and Yukon U's Learning Management System (Moodle).
 Using onlinetools and resources is a required part of this course.